A cute husky looking directly at the camera at a tromso husky farm where they do dog sledding

 It seems like despite a few reservations I have about the tour I took, this is still currently the best option in Rovaniemi — so just be aware that the ‘two hour’ tour is actually really only 30 minutes of active dog sledding!

-That said, I’ll go into a few other options — from family-friendly tours to Northern lights evening tours to combo tours — in case this doesn’t sound like your cup of tea.
+That said, I’ll go into a few other options — from family-friendly tours to Northern lights evening tours to combo tours that also include a reindeer farm visit — in case the tour I did and described above doesn’t sound like your cup of tea.

 Other Dog Sledding Tours in Rovaniemi